 There are many emotional scenarios that could literally seize the heart and stop it from functioning.

-This February for American Heart Month and Valentines Day, let’s go a little deeper and get the true motivator of our human spirit working properly at all levels: physical, emotional and spiritual.
+Sometimes we need to go a little deeper to get the true motivator of our human spirit working properly at all levels: physical, emotional and spiritual.

 Eat well, exercise, and forgive someone (including yourself), for any past hurt.
 Get down to the heart of the matter and see if there is something that could be holding your heart back from functioning at it’s best.